aristotlechain/Documentation/Hadoop/HadoopSetup.md

 When we run start-dfs.sh, we're starting the Hadoop Distributed File System (HDFS), which is the storage layer of Hadoop.

-1. Namenode
+1. **Namenode**

-    Role: The NameNode is the master node in HDFS.
+    **Role**: The NameNode is the master node in HDFS.

-    Task it performs:  It manages the file system namespace and keeps metadata about the files.
+    **Task it performs**:  It manages the file system namespace and keeps metadata about the files.

-2. DataNode
+2. **DataNode**

-    Role: The DataNode is the worker node in HDFS.
+    **Role**: The DataNode is the worker node in HDFS.

-    Task it performs:  It stores the actual file data (in the form of blocks) on the local disk.
+    **Task it performs**:  It stores the actual file data (in the form of blocks) on the local disk.

-4. SecondaryNameNode
+3. **SecondaryNameNode**

-    Role: The SecondaryNameNode is a helper process for the NameNode.
+    **Role**: The SecondaryNameNode is a helper process for the NameNode.

-    Task it performs:  It periodically merges the edit logs with the fsimage to prevent the NameNode from growing too large.
+    **Task it performs**:  It periodically merges the edit logs with the fsimage to prevent the NameNode from growing too large.
 (Edit logs: incremental changes, fsimage: snapshot of the file system metadata)

 Please note that the SecondaryNameNode is not a backup for the NameNode.
 If the NameNode fails, you cannot failover to the SecondaryNameNode automatically.